donundeen/legal-delta-radar/README_pouch.md

 6. DONE: easy: login not required, only for saving data, and for admins
 9. DONE: easy: swith "the process" and "The people" in the triangle view (left/right sides)
 5. DONE: easy: User can pick ANY org - no need to add them in the admin

+#DEFER - Maybe Don't Need?
+7. DEFER: (we don't need this if we do #5 ) adding users to orgs BEFORE they have logged in the first time (eg invitations)
+9. Gap playlist per competency: the same for each career path: separate it out into a different interface
+10. what can we do to make the admin interface a bit easier to use?
+5. Login from admin-goes back to main page.

 # [PouchDB Express Server](https://pouchdb.com/) v2